skyefreeman/OnTap/README.md

     .on(.touchUpInside) { print("tapped!") }
 ```

-You can even string together multiple input actions in place:
+You can even string together multiple input actions at once.

 ```swift
 let button = UIButton()